 Name – "Framing" refers to the power of words to advance a cause or idea or even to sell a product.
 Use the wrong words and you hurt or even fatally undermine your cause.
 Since the GPSC must be a peoples' cause, not the cause of elitists, giving the GPSC a high falutin, elitist name will weigh it down with boots of lead rather than empower it with broad wings.
 Calling it the Global Paradigm Shift Campaign is an obvious dud.
 Even calling it A People's Movement is vague, not something to capture attention and command passion, even lead to a willingness to make sacrifices to achieve it.

 Ideally a GPSC name should be integral to its focus, a constant reminder.
-A group of AFWW thinkers proposed the name I've used here.
+A group of AFWW thinkers proposed the name I've used here: FACE.
 For All Children Everywhere: a Partnership for Nonviolence and the Prevention of War.
-FACE for short.
-If FACE isn't selected by the movement's founders, whatever name is chosen should convey the movement's purpose and optimism.
-The name should reach inside, touch hearts, resonate at the deepest possible positive psychological level.

 Focus - One of the weaknesses of many social movements is lack of focus.
 There are so many problems.
 All people want to have their problem addressed.
 Meetings become a deluge of ideas, solutions, and projects...the majority of which are never acted upon.
-The movement proposed here has a narrow focus, although as described, the ramifications are vast: it is a movement for nonviolence and the prevention of war in order to create safe, secure, and healthy places in which to live and raise children.
+The movement proposed here has a narrow focus, although as described, the ramifications are vast: it is a movement using nonviolence to abolish war by creating an enforceable, global peace system.
+The intention is the prevention of war in order to create safe, secure, and healthy places in which to live and raise children.
 While its many partners have other concerns, this is FACE's singular goal.
-Creating security for our children.
+Creating secure and nurturing communities for our children.
 That is a cause that can unite millions across all political, religious, class and national barriers!

 Global Zero, a contemporary campaign, makes good use of high profile people.
 This effort seeks reduction and ultimate elimination of nuclear weapons.
 Visit their website (www.GlobalZero.org) and you find a list of over 100 "signatories," all influential people and many genuine luminaries like Queen Noor of Jordan, former presidents of their countries Jimmy Carter, Mikhail Gorbachev, and Mary Robinson, entrepreneur Richard Branson, actor Michael Douglas, and Nobel Prize Laureate Muhammad Yunus.
 The GPSC must use this same approach.